Any day now, your social media feeds will flip to kids curled up on the couch with their first school-borne illnesses.

 If antibiotics can help cure a child's ear infection or strep throat, why don't we have more antiviral medications to target their illnesses?

 You may not hear about "antivirals" as often as antibiotics.
 That's because they go by another name.
-Like "cold" and "flu," which are useful rhetorical terms, the first antivirals also had a useful colloquial name.
+Like "cold" and "flu," which are useful rhetorical terms, the first antivirals also had a useful colloquial name: vaccine.
 (Fun fact: They were called "vaccines" because they were created from cowpox.
 In Latin, vacca means "cow.")

 Vaccines have helped eradicate a number of truly scary itises.
 For example, kids today don't suffer from as much encephalitis (inflammation of the brain), thanks to the measles vaccine.